 These conditions lead us to the evidence of overpopulation in the struggle for situations.
 Our species kills itself for reasons that it does not know.
 However, animals in overpopulated zoos may also have this behavior.

-From primitive humans to the present day, the population has increased more than 500 times, astronomical numbers compared to other species, which leads us to reflect on the need for this population control.
+From primitive humans to today, the population has increased more than 500 times, astronomical numbers compared to other species.
+This leads us to reflect on the need for this population control.

-The other species were doomed to labels, and erroneous phenomena of their behavior explained by human ignorance, assumptions, and fallacies, which are being passed down from generation to generation without a logical foundation in their words.
-The science is straightforward in the difference of zoosemiotic in intra-species communication (intragroup/intragroup) and interspecies.
+The other species were doomed to labels and erroneous behavior phenomena explained by human ignorance, assumptions, and fallacies, which are passed down from generation to generation without a logical foundation in their words.
+The science is straightforward regarding the difference between zoosemiotics in intra-species communication (intragroup/intragroup) and interspecies.
 All studies prove this assertion in both primates and other species.

-The use of terms like “You are a donkey,” is a proof of anthropomorphism and the insignificance of other beings, creating in young humans a stereotype about our supremacy over other species.
-Humans, from an early age, mentalize children about the feelings of zoo animals or different similar situations, giving a false reality to the needs of other species and a sense of normalcy and welfare.
+Using terms like “You are a donkey” is proof of anthropomorphism and the insignificance of other beings, creating in young humans a stereotype about our supremacy over other species.
+From an early age, humans mentalize children about the feelings of zoo animals or similar situations, giving a false reality to the needs of different species and a sense of normalcy and welfare.

-Biologically, humans defend innately themselves, the family, and the tribe where they live.
-In the presence of a threat, the defense of the group is intrinsic, and, in the social case, we have within the group units for such effect permanently: police, military, or other protection force of the group.
+Biologically, humans defend themselves, their families, and the tribe where they live.
+In the presence of a threat, the group's defense is intrinsic.
+In the social case, we have within the group units for such effect permanently: police, military, or other protection force of the group.

 The human species had a rapid development compared to the other species.
-From the natural habitats, they moved into a world that was fortuitously artificial and gigantic, changing not only the mode of interaction and life but also customs and other forms of survival.
+From their natural habitats, they moved into a fortuitously artificial and gigantic world, changing not only the mode of interaction and life but also customs and other forms of survival.

 But is this control something “human”?
 Does the fact that we currently avoid war with war or the threat of nuclear or chemical technology also influences this behavior?

-We are evolving and, somehow, protected and controlled by fear and confusion itself.
-Outside groups sometimes mingle with the inner groups, creating the subgroups within the groups.
-The most alarming question is when will there be that difference, and if it persists, how will we deal with it in a “human” way, without the use of technology that can decimate us from the planet?
+We are evolving and, somehow, protected and controlled by fear and confusion.
+Outside groups sometimes mingle with the inner groups, creating subgroups within the groups.
+The most troubling question is when will there be that difference, and if it persists, how will we deal with it in a “human” way without using technology that can decimate us from the planet?
 What is the measurement model for us to be superior?
 What benefits at the species level make us rational if we live for the moment in virtual reality?
 What is the concept for such?
-How can we be logical if we are condemned to the needs of the society we live in?
+How can we be logical if we are condemned to the needs of our society?

 Humans look for a social silhouette.
 A new species is created: Homo sapiens virtualis.

 Today, groups are also created.
-Laws cumulatively limit or demand without regard to the individual species needs.
-Then, we develop stereotypes, judge, and condemning them.
+Laws cumulatively limit or demand without regard to the individual species’ needs.
+Then, we develop stereotypes and judge and condemn them.
 Tribal battles continue in a moralistic view.
 The modern human was forced to shift to his survival.
-We would be surprised how we continue to be a primitive tribal hunter, unable to handle the social risks of an impersonal community in the name of the culture.
+We would be surprised how we continue to be a primitive tribal hunters, unable to handle the social risks of an impersonal community in the name of the culture.

-Culture is the biological adaptation of the human genus that has fundamental properties or characteristics that are subject to the same evolutionary algorithm, selective variation, retention, transmission.
+Culture is the biological adaptation of the human genus with fundamental properties or characteristics subject to the same evolutionary algorithm, selective variation, retention, and transmission.
 It is based on human nature and constrained by it.
 Culture and society are reciprocally dependent as functional units.

-Our society (also called our group, or anthropological site) has improved some primitive instincts of our species, especially the curiosity, the need to search, find, and verify.
+Our society (also called our group or anthropological site) has improved some primitive instincts of our species, especially the curiosity and the need to search, find, and verify.
 The most common example is criticism and loss aversion because we pay more attention to the negative.
 After all, it is an instinctive sign of danger.